ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 I wanted to replace MomentJS for a long time now (it's been deprecated for years and is CJS only), but it was really hard to find a good replacement (I tried DayJS, Luxon, date-fns and they all had problems)... and here comes [Tempo](https://tempo.formkit.com/)!
 With Tempo, I was finally able to migrate by taking advantage of their `parse()` and `format()` functions, which are the most important for our datagrid use case.
 The library also has plenty of extra optional functions as well, like `addDay()`, `diffDays()`, ...
 Another great thing about Tempo is that they use the same format [tokens](https://tempo.formkit.com/#format-tokens) as MomentJS, so the conversion on that side was super easy.

 This migration should be transparent to most users like you. **However** if you are currently using MomentJS in your project, then I would suggest you to consider trying [Tempo](https://tempo.formkit.com/) in order to modernize your project and also lower your dependencies count.
 The other great advantage of Tempo is that it's ESM and that helps a lot in decreasing our build size footprint because ESM also means that it is Tree Shakable (only import and build what you use).

+### Smaller Size - Full ESM

+To compare size, you can take a look at BundlePhobia for previous [v1.4.0](https://bundlephobia.com/package/@slickgrid-universal/common@1.4.0) and [v5.0.0](https://bundlephobia.com/package/@slickgrid-universal/common@1.4.0) and you'll see that the gzip version went down by 17Kb (or 8.9%) and that's just for 1 dependency of the Slickgrid-Universal (there's a few more installed behind the scene).
+From that website you can also see that removing MomentJS & Flatpickr had a large impact.